Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Excessive but not moderate absinthe consumption can lead to weight gain.

-Despite the misbeliefs, absinthe drinks sold today can be safely consumed if used responsibly and within limits.
+Despite the misbeliefs, absinthe sold today can be safely consumed if used responsibly and within limits.

 Introduction

 Absinthe, also known as The Green Fairy, is a highly alcoholic, distilled drink made from various herbs, mainly grande wormwood, green anise, and sweet fennel.
 This drink has a long and curious history, filled with mysteries.
-To better understand absinthe, we will look into what nutritional compounds can be found in it and how it fits in different diets.
+To better understand absinthe, we will look into its nutritional compounds and see how it fits into different diets.

 Nutrition